bjerkio/pulumi-appsync-modules/README.md

 ## Motivation

-We love [Separation of Concerns](https://deviq.com/separation-of-concerns/) design, and we really like where [GraphQL Modules](https://graphql-modules.com) are going.
-We work on both Google Cloud Platform and AWS for different projects, and having a few larger projects under our belt with AWS Appsync, and having experience working with GCP, Kubernetes and Node.js-based backends, we tought there would be a good match to build something simular to GraphQL Modules – but for AWS Appsync.
-Our goal was to build something that looked simular in design (having the same API was key).
-Using Pulumi made most sense, because with it we could keep our library lightweight.
+We love [Separation of Concerns](https://deviq.com/separation-of-concerns/) design, and we like where [GraphQL Modules](https://graphql-modules.com) are going.
+We use AWS for different projects, so we have a few larger projects under our belt with AWS Appsync.
+We tought there would be an excellent match to build something similar to GraphQL Modules – but for AWS Appsync.
+Our goal was to build something that looked similar in design (having the same API was vital).
+Using Pulumi made the most sense because we could keep our library lightweight.

 ## 🤝 Contributing